Error Reduction from Stacked Regressions: Preliminaries

-Using validation data, perform stepwise deletion (elimination) on a linear model with $ d $ variables, that is, start with all $ d $ variables and then discard the one that reduces the empirical risk the least, one by one, until one is left with a simple linear model.
+Using validation data, perform stepwise deletion (elimination) on a linear model with $ d $ variables.
+That is, start with all $ d $ variables and then discard the one that reduces the empirical risk the least, in succession, until we are left with a simple linear model.
 This produces $ d $ (nested) linear models such that the $k$-th model has $d-k+1$ nonzero coefficients.
 These nested regressions can then be stacked together using the training data.